PlayPratz/TraceIT/README.md

   6. Retailer
   7. Consumer
 + The transaction of goods happens in pallets, cartons and individual products.
 + At the storage areas of every stake holder, there is a chance that products of different batches are grouped together.
-Hence, tracing nad tracking of product batches becomes a hassel.
+Hence, tracing and tracking of product batches becomes a hassel.

 ## Concept <a name="concept"/>
 The idea is the design a system that can keep track of the flow of goods from pallets to cartons to individual products.